Vadim-Seleznov/vvcommit/README.md

 ``

 ## INTRESTING FEATURES
-This is program is actually can update itself.
+This is program is actually updating itself.

 for example
 ``